project-imas/encrypted-core-data/README.md

 ```
   * Click on the top level Project item and add files ("option-command-a")
   * Navigate to **encrypted-core-data**, highlight **Incremental Store**, and click **Add**

+  * SQLCipher is added as a git submodule within ECD.
+A `git submodule init` and `git submodule update` should populate the sqlcipher submodule directory, where the `sqlcipher.xcodeproj` can be found and added to your project.
+  * To use CommonCrypto with SQLCipher in Xcode:
+    - add the compiler flag `-DSQLCIPHER_CRYPTO_CC` under the sqlcipher project settings > Build Settings > Custom Compiler Flags > Other C Flags
+    - Under your application's project settings > Build Phases, add `sqlcipher` to Target Dependencies, and `libsqlcipher.a` and `Security.framework` to Link Binary With Libraries.

+* _Note:_ Along with the move to CommonCrypto, we've updated the version of SQLCipher included as a submodule from v2.0.6 to v3.1.0.
+Databases created with v2.0.6 will not be able to be read directly by v3.1.0, and support for legacy database migration is not yet supported by ECD.

 # Using EncryptedStore